NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 For very large images, the number of interest points and matches per tile (whose size is 1024 pixels on the side) should be decreased from the above.

+This and production of interest points from stereo are further discussed in :numref:`custom_ip`.

 Controlling where interest points are placed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^